kyma-project/website/content/blog-posts/2020-07-07-release-notes-1.14/index.md

 ### External Docker registry

-1.14 Ulm brings up an option to use an external Docker registry for your Function images - a bonus feature that wasn't originally planned for the scope of this release.
+1.14 Ulm brings an option to use an external Docker registry for your Function images.
 In general, Serverless in Kyma comes with a built-in internal Docker registry in which you can store images when developing Functions.
 We now allow you to switch from the default registry to one of these hosted repository services:

 - Docker Hub
 - Google Container Registry
 - Azure Container Registry

 We strongly recommend them for your production set-up.
 They are fully managed and pre-configured, making your Function images secure and backed up.
-Read how to [switch to them using overrides](https://kyma-project.io/docs/1.14/components/serverless/#tutorials-set-an-external-docker-registry).
+Read how to [switch to an external Docker registry using overrides](https://kyma-project.io/docs/1.14/components/serverless/#tutorials-set-an-external-docker-registry).

 ### functions.kubeless.io CRD removed